turingschool/curriculum/tutorials/models/modules.markdown

 Typically the classes would be stored in a subfolder of models with the name of the namespace, so here `app/models/packager/*.rb`

 *BUT*, this is not a widely-used or recommended practice.
 If you have a group of models that are closely related to each other but not closely related to the other models of the application, you probably have a child application that should be extracted out into an external service!
+[TODO: if this is not a commonly used practice, I don't think it should be the second section here.
+I would move this section lower and make it more of an afterthought]

 ## Common Code